AccelByte/accelbyte-unreal-sdk-plugin/docs/functions.md

 * #### Logout

-    Logout the user's from game.
+    Log user out from the game..
 It doesn't require any parameter.
 It will return [default](../callback/#fdefaultcompletedelegate) callback.
     <!--language lang-cpp -->

         void JusticeIdentity::UserLogout(FDefaultCompleteDelegate OnComplete)